huaminghuangtw/Evergreen-Notes/Permanent-Notes/why-we-exist.md

 ---

 > _[“The purpose of life is to discover your gift.
 The work of life is to develop it.
 The meaning of life is to give your gift away.” ― David Viscott](https://www.goodreads.com/quotes/7407260-the-purpose-of-life-is-to-discover-your-gift-the)_

+> _“Happiness is the meaning and the purpose of life, the whole aim and end of human existence.” — Aristotle_

 > _“Purpose and desire can seem similar, but they are very different, sometimes even opposing forces.
 Desire is personal, narrow, and pointed, and tends toward self-preservation, self-gratification, and short-term gains and pleasures.
 Purpose is wider, broader, a longer-term vision encompassing the benefit of others—something outside of yourself you’re willing to fight for.
 There have been many times in my life where I was acting from a place of desire but I’d fully convinced myself that it was purpose. <mark>Desire is what you want; purpose is the flowering of what you are.</mark> Desire tends to weaken over time, whereas purpose strengthens the more you lean into it.
 Desire can be depleting because it’s insatiable; purpose is empowering—it’s a stronger engine.
 Purpose has a way of contextualizing life’s unavoidable sufferings and making them meaningful and worthwhile.
 As Viktor Frankl wrote, “In some ways suffering ceases to be suffering at the moment it finds a meaning, such as the meaning of a sacrifice.” ― Will Smith, [Will](https://www.goodreads.com/work/quotes/91549698)_